Ab3-412/htb-writeups/LinuxFileTransfers.md

 # Step 3 - Unzip File (Challenge Solved)

 It wouldn't be an HTB module without adding an extra challenge.
-Here you can see that I am not allowed to unzip my uploaded file becuae I do not have "unzip" installed.
+Here you can see that I am not allowed to unzip my uploaded file because I do not have "unzip" installed.
 I do not want to talk to an admin of course, so I will see if I can run an unzip command using another method.

 <img width="639" height="142" alt="Screenshot 2025-09-01 124022" src="https://github.com/user-attachments/assets/f3e767c6-377a-41fa-93c0-f06983476119" />